SimonChenboYi/CV/README.md

 ## Chenbo (Simon) Yi
 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Blog](https://medium.com/@ycb0001) | [LinedIn](https://www.linkedin.com/in/chenbo-yi-6084722b/)

-I'm a enthusiastic and energetic Software Engineer and a former Project Manager with Ph.D degree in Environmental Engineering.
+I'm a enthusiastic and energetic Software Engineer in Makers and a former Project Manager with Ph.D degree in Environmental Engineering.
 I have managed multiple projects in engineering sector and enducation sector.
 Further than a non-technical project manager, I  would like to use my strengths on research and analytical thinking to have the deeper contributions on projects.
 During the self-learning, I discovered the enjoyment of programming and magnified the enjoyment in Makers Academy.
 I am now looking for an opportunity to join a fast paced software team delivering exciting projects/products where I can learn extensively with and contribute to.

 ## Projects
 Examples: